-The successful completion of the above events has resulted in no scheduled maturities of our senior unsecured notes until 2026 and has provided us a significant amount of available borrowing capacity under our senior secured credit facility, subject to compliance with covenants in the credit agreement, to, amongst other things, utilize for funding the remaining growth capital expenditures associated with our GOP and our offshore growth projects discussed earlier.
-Additionally, these events have allowed us to simplify our capital structure and eliminate our highest interest rate instrument, the Alkali Holdings preferred units.
+The successful completion of the above events has resulted in no scheduled maturities of our senior unsecured notes until 2027 and has provided us an ample amount of available borrowing capacity under our senior secured credit facility, subject to compliance with covenants in the credit agreement, to fund the remaining growth capital expenditures associated with our offshore growth projects discussed earlier.
+As a result, we believe we have created adequate financial flexibility to accelerate the process of simplifying our capital structure, lower our overall cost of capital, return capital to our unitholders and create long-term value for all stakeholders in our capital structure.

-As of December 31, 2023, we believe our balance sheet and liquidity position remained strong, including \$547.2 million of borrowing capacity available under our \$850.0 million senior secured credit facility, as of such date, subject to compliance with covenants in the credit agreement.
+As of December 31, 2024, we believe our balance sheet and liquidity position remained strong, including \$604.5 million of borrowing capacity available under our \$900 million senior secured credit facility, as of such date, subject to compliance with covenants in the credit agreement.

 We anticipate that our future internally-generated funds and the funds available under our senior secured credit facility will allow us to meet our ordinary course capital needs.
-Our primary sources of liquidity have historically been cash flows from operations, borrowing availability under our senior secured credit facility, proceeds from the sale of assets, the creation of strategic arrangements to share capital costs through joint ventures or strategic alliances, and the proceeds from issuances of equity (common and preferred) and senior unsecured or secured notes.
+Our primary sources of liquidity have historically been cash flows from operations, borrowing availability under our senior secured credit facility, proceeds from the sale of non-core assets, the creation of strategic arrangements to share capital costs through joint ventures or strategic alliances and the proceeds from issuances of equity (common and preferred) and senior unsecured or secured notes.